 - Bend over to tie your shoes or put on boots

 - Reach for food items on a kitchen shelf

-Prepared by Laura Henderson, extension assistant in family and consumer sciences, and Marilyn Corbin, extension program leader for family and consumer sciences.
+Updated by Nicolette Vincent, intern.
+Reviewed and edited by Lynn James, senior extension educator.
+Originally prepared by Laura Henderson, extension assistant in family and consumer sciences, and Marilyn Corbin, extension program leader for family and consumer sciences (retired).